 Woven within each script are elements of cover-ups, cons, and dual identities.
-This serves to heighten the humor, raise the stakes, and more importantly, allow for a greater payoff of self-discovery when the characters finally succumb to the vulnerability of their true selves.
+This heightens the humor, raises the stakes, and, more importantly, allows for a greater payoff of self-discovery when the characters finally succumb to the vulnerability of their true selves.
 Whether it’s through the snappy dialogue, the awkward monologue, or the silent slapstick routine, the narrative is anchored by two ironic notions working in tandem.
-First, that it is our flaws, follies and blunders that unite us rather than divide us.
+First, our flaws, follies, and blunders unite us rather than divide us.
 And B) that there are endless possibilities available to us, once we are united, to tear down the structural barriers that have continued to divide us.

 Most notable original works...

 My ultimate goal is to offer a dazzling evening of theater where the audience is drawn closer together with a new sense of self-awareness and inspired to create a safer and more balanced society.
 Then perhaps later at dinner, they might laugh their socks off at zippy lines, debate over the comedic twists with thought-provoking questions, and all the while reflecting to themselves, “That was hysterical.
 I learned something about myself.
 Let’s go change the world… Now, where are my socks?”